tpavlek/tpavlek-me/source/_posts/2017-06-05-city-dysfunction.blade.md

 I don't know that there's really an answer.
 One of the two groups needs to be removed.

-WhatWhat am I going to do?
+What am I going to do?
 I'll continue to do my best, and I'll see you at the polls in October.

 @include('_partials.signup', [ 'signup_extra' => "He'll work to hold administration accountable, when a policy is set, that policy damn well better get enacted" ])